 There are variations between different age groups.
-For the sector as a whole, 13.2 per cent of pupils at ISC schools board.
-At sixth form this proportion more than doubles to over one third of all pupils.
+For the sector as a whole, 12 per cent of pupils at ISC schools board.
+At sixth form this proportion more than doubles to one in three of all pupils.
 For junior pupils this proportion is significantly lower, with only 2 per cent of pupils boarding.

-Over 40,000 pupils receive means-tested bursaries, valued at close to £400 million.
-The average bursary is worth £9,352 per pupil per year.
+More than 40,000 pupils receive means-tested bursaries, valued at £432 million in 2021.
+The average bursary is worth £10,237 per pupil per year.

-The boarding environment is not for everyone.
+The boarding environment is positive and fun, but remember:

-As with attending any school, choosing to board is a personal decision for parents to make with their child – and with support and advice from their chosen school.
-Every school is different and details of individual schools can be found on their websites.
-Parents can also carry out a detailed school search and find information about all ISC schools at www.isc.co.uk
+Choosing to board is a personal decision for parents to make with their child – and with support and advice from their chosen school.
+Every school is different and details of individual schools can be found on their websites, or through the Independent Schools Council (ISC) website.